 Part 3: Show Results

 What’s the point of a case study if you can't show actual, measurable results?
 You picked this company to be a case study because they are happy customers, but also because they have had success with your solution.
 Let them show it off!
 You can call out results through direct quotes, pictures, graphs, giant numbers, whatever.
 Since many customers will be skimming your case study content, it's critical to make results the easiest part to see -- because isn't that what people care about most?

 While our own case studies feature data like increased traffic and leads or better email click-through rate , not all impressive results come in number form.
 Maybe your customer was able to open a new location because of you, or do more work with less staff.
 If the end result is impressive and you know your prospects might find these results important, share them through direct quotes that you visually call out within the case study content.

 Preparing Your Interview Questions

 To write a great case study, you have to ask the right questions.
 Before you even start talking to your first customer, figure out exactly what you want to get out of the case study.
 Is there a specific part of your product you want to highlight?
 A certain company size you want to emphasize?
 The questions you ask should help tell the story from before your customer started using your product or service, through to the results they achieved.

 The important thing to remember through all this, however, is that your customers are busy.
 So if you send them a list of 100 questions or require hours of their time to conduct the interview, you might find that customers stop returning your calls and emails.
 So to give you an idea of a good mix of questions to ask that will yield great content for your case study, let's pretend you make, say, combs for unicorn manes.
 Here are some sample questions you might ask that will help tell a well-rounded story:

-Using Your Unicorn Mane Comb
+Their Experience Before Using Your Unicorn Mane Comb

 1) Summarize three points of frustration you faced before you started to use the Magic Unicorn Mane Comb.
 How has the Magic Unicorn Mane Comb specifically addressed those problems?